 Cellular Recycler has two goals for reducing e-waste – refurbishing electronics to extend their useful life, and recycling the remainder in a responsible way.
 Approximately 85% of the phones and electronics we receive are usable items that can be refurbished and resold with the help of our refurbishing partners.
 The other 15% of phones and electronics we receive can’t be repaired and are considered e-waste.
 These “junk” materials contain precious metals that can be extracted for the production of new products.

 Cellular Recycler operates in accordance with the CTIA Guidelines for Recycling/Materials Recovery, and we are committed to the R2 principles.
-We have excellent relationships with two US-based R2/RIOS Certified smelting facilities, and we smelt upwards of 40,000 lbs of cell phone handsets per year.
+We have excellent relationships with two US-based R2/ISO Certified smelting facilities, and we smelt upwards of 40,000 lbs of cell phone handsets per year.
 Both of Cellular Recycler’s smelting vendors are located in the United States, so no e-waste leaves the country to be destroyed.

-Cellular Recycler holds the R2/RIOS certification, which ensures our testing, training, data clearing, inventory, and quality control methods exceed industry standards.
+Cellular Recycler holds the R2/ISO certification, which ensures our testing, training, data clearing, inventory, and quality control methods exceed industry standards.
 Every certified R2 recycler is rigorously audited by an independent third-party in more than 50 areas of operational and environmental performance.
-R2/RIOS also ensures each handset, hard drive, SD card or any other data collection device is data cleared to the NIST’s special publication 800-88 guidelines for media sanitation.
+R2/ISO also ensures each handset, hard drive, SD card or any other data collection device is data cleared to the NIST’s special publication 800-88 guidelines for media sanitation.
 (Source: SERI 2014)

 means we are part of the country’s largest commercial energy-reduction initiative.

 is a not-for-profit organization dedicated to the improvement of recycling, and also source reduction, composting, and reuse.

 is a partnership of local governments committed to creating a business community with environmentally sustainable practices.